 The ASA was concerned with Belgravia Auto Valet Ltd's lack of response and apparent disregard for the Code, which was a breach of CAP Code rule 1.7 (Unreasonable delay).

-with soapy water on their bodies.
+the car, with soapy water on their bodies.
 We considered the images were sexually suggestive and the use of the models had no relevance to the advertised service and was, therefore, demeaning to women.
-Because the images were sexist and degrading to women, we
+Because the images were sexist and degrading